Almost coherent modules and almost coherent sheaves: Almost coherence of `` -adic nearby cycles''

 \begin{thm} Let $\X$ be an admissible formal $\O_K$-scheme with smooth adic generic fiber $X$ and mod-$p$ fiber $\X_0$.
 Then

-for any small $\O_{X^\diam}^+/p$-vector bundle $\cal{E}$. \end{thm} \begin{proof} Firstly, we note that the claim is clearly Zariski-local on $\X$ and descends through rig-isomorphisms by the Almost Proper Mapping Theorem~\ref{almost-proper-mapping}.
-Thus Lemma~\ref{lemma:reasonable-cover-2} implies that it suffices to prove the theorem for $\X=\Spf A_0$ an affine formal $\O_K$-scheme and a very small $\cal{E}$.
+for any $\O_{X^\diam}^+/p$-vector bundle $\cal{E}$. \end{thm} \begin{proof} First, we note that the claim is clearly Zariski-local on $\X$ and descends through rig-isomorphisms by the Almost Proper Mapping Theorem~\ref{almost-proper-mapping}.
+Thus Lemma~\ref{lemma:reasonable-cover-2} implies that it suffices to prove the theorem for $\X=\Spf A_0$ an affine formal $\O_K$-scheme and a small $\cal{E}$.